Financial-Times/origami/apps/astro-website/src/content/posts/2023-11-30-newsletter.md

 You can see our catalog of Origami 3 components on our new [Storybook for Origami 3](https://main--64faf6b1815b6c0106f82e74.chromatic.com/).
 More information to come on Storybook below!

-The release also saw the introduction of another new package: `o3-web-token`, this package contains design tokens defined as CSS custom properties for use in web project.
+The release also saw the introduction of another new package: `o3-web-token`, this package contains design tokens defined as CSS custom properties for colours, spacing, and typography.
+Replacing existing o-colours, o-spacing, and o-typography packages.
 These can be used to style Origami components and other projects at the FT, and supports an improved branding experience out of the box.

 ## Improvements to Documentation